gregkh/usbutils/README.md

 ## Building and installing

-Note, usbutils depends on libusb, be sure that library is properly installed first.
+Note, usbutils depends on libusb and libudev, be sure that libraries are properly installed first.

 To work with the "raw" repo, after cloning it just do: